ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 perimeter server sits between your internal network and your internet service provider.

-We use [pfSense][1] as the software of our perimeter server.
+We use [pfSense][1]{: target="external"} as the software of our perimeter server.
 You can buy an appliance from Netgate—the developer of pfSense—or you can download the software and install it on your own device.

 ### Application server